Objective Diameter: 85 mm

 ATN X-Sight II Rifle Scope Review

-The rifle scope is like a smart phone.
+The X Sight is like a smart phone.
 You have a plethora of features at your fingertips.
-If you’re tech savvy, you’ll appreciate the ability to manage your NV scope with the Profile Manager.
+If you're tech savvy, you'll appreciate the ability to manage your night vision scope with the Profile Manager.
 Save ballistic data for each and every weapon you mount the X-Sight to.